 Hot Tub Filter Cleaning: How Often and How to Do It Right

 Rinse your hot tub filter weekly with a garden hose.
 Deep-clean monthly with an overnight soak in filter cleaner.
-Acid wash only when mineral scale is visible, it is not a routine step.
+Acid wash only when mineral scale is visible, it’s not a routine step.
 Replace standard cartridge filters every 1-2 years, or every 6 months for EcoPur-style media filters.
 Never run the pump without a filter installed.
 Return to our hot tub maintenance guide for the full scope of spa upkeep.

 Video guide